Hurunui District Council - Waste and Recycling

 The recycling tonnages for the last two rating years are provided in the table below.

-In addition, the recycling and waste tonnages for the current rating year (1st July to 30th September) are also provided.
+In addition, the recycling and waste tonnages for the current rating year (1st July to the end of October) are also provided.

 Note: Other recycling - includes car batteries, e-waste, engine oil, paint and the containers collected via the Agrecovery recycling scheme (run at Culverden transfer station).